-HUM 3200 Philosophy of Technology Prerequisite: ENG 1265 or ENG 1270.
+HUM 3200 Philosophy of Technology

 Introduces students to the concept of technology as a philosophical discipline, and explores the role of technology in human culture.
 The differences between Epistémé and Techné are studied in detail.
 Various philosophers will be explored.
 3 credits.